 Since 2015, we have organized five SEED programs with the next one planned with the International Center for Journalists (ICFJ) in November-December 2018.
 Below is list of SEED programs:

-In the December 2018 SEED trip, Sasakawa USA will take a cohort of eight emerging journalists for a one-week study tour of Japan.
-Participants will have the opportunity to meet their Japanese counterparts and engage in discussions on shared opportunities and concerns, centered on the theme of “Modernization of Japan’s defense strategy and implications for the United States and the Asia-Pacific region.”
+In the December 2018 SEED trip, Sasakawa USA took a cohort of eight emerging journalists for a one-week study tour of Japan.
+Participants had the opportunity to meet their Japanese counterparts and engage in discussions on shared opportunities and concerns, centered on the theme of “Modernization of Japan’s defense strategy and implications for the United States and the Asia-Pacific region.”

 In the December 2017 SEED trip, Sasakawa USA partnered with Center for a New American Security to take a cohort of seven emerging U.S. cybersecurity experts for a one-week study tour of Japan.
 Participants had the opportunity to meet their Japanese counterparts and engage in discussions on shared opportunities and concerns, as well as the future of U.S.-Japan cooperation in cybersecurity and innovation.

 In March 2017, Sasakawa USA partnered with the New America Foundation to take eight policy experts for a weeklong study trip to Tokyo and Fukushima.
 Delegates met with a range of Japanese government officials and experts from the Prime Minister’s Office, government ministries, the Diet, corporations, and research institutions to explore various themes at the intersection of clean energy, national and international security, and climate change.